+You must at least specify the date as an 8-digit value indicating the year month and day.
+The year must be greater than or equal to 2000.
 You can specify the time (hhmmss) partially or not at all if you wish.
 "00" is added to replace any missing specifications.
 See also example 7.